-Once you have established your focus keyword and phrases, and you have analyzed success in the rankings, start creating top-notch content.
+Once you have established your legal SEO focus keywords, and you have analyzed success in the rankings, start creating top-notch content.
 Then wait a while, check your rankings and see where you stand.
 If you do not make it to the first page, keep writing excellent content and add some long-tail keywords that reflect your unique business.
 Watch and evaluate, tweak and update until you find yourself on the first page of the search results page.

-How Law Quill Can Help You With Focus Keywords
+How Law Quill Can Help You With Legal SEO Focus Keyword

 Finding a legal SEO focus keyword may seem like a difficult, technical task, but it starts with common sense.
 What are potential customers looking for, and what are the key words they most likely will choose to search for this?
 The process of finding your optimal keywords involves examining your company’s goals and unique products or services.

 If you would like a free consultation regarding how to increase traffic on your law firm’s website through SEO or keywording, we would welcome the opportunity to visit with you for free.
 Schedule a chat with us by scheduling a quick phone or zoom call at your convenience on our calendar today.
 You can also email us at email@example.com.
 You can visit Law Quill’s About Me Page here, if you are curious!